Investing/trading is about exploring and exploiting to learn and find the available good opportunities.

 Explore

-There is also easy availability and access to knowledge and information (social, media, YouTube, podcasts, library books and magazines, blogs) that can help us improve our investing skills.
+With technology, the investing universe (beyond our home market) is easily available.
+We also have easy access to knowledge and information (social, media, YouTube, podcasts, library books and magazines, blogs, Google search and AI).

-However, many tend to limit and stick to what they have learned and are familiar with.
-They limit what they have learned and their usual watchlist and stop exploring.
-On the other hand, some are more interested in exploring to find the mystical holy grails and hot stocks.
+However, many tend to limit and stick to what they have learned and are familiar with and stop.
+They box themselves and put a limit to their learning, watchlist and investing portfolio.
+On the other hand, some are more interested in finding mystical holy grails and hot stocks.

-When we limit our exploring, the approaches and opportunities may not offer good returns.
+When we stop, we are limiting ourselves.
+We limit our potential and the opportunities in search for better returns.
 There can be better approaches and opportunities in the stock market, in other countries and sectors that we can find.
+The world keeps evolving and opportunities come and go.

 In 1993, Warren Buffett sat down for an interview with Supermoney author Adam Smith, and the conversation began like this: